keu/docs/astro/configure-deployment-resources.md

 :::cli

-You can alternatively create worker queues using the Astro CLI.
+If you prefer, you can also create worker queues using the Astro CLI.
 See [`astro deployment worker-queue create`](cli/astro-deployment-worker-queue-create.md).

 :::